willklein/willkle.in/contents/drafts/submitting-code-samples.md

 template: draft.jade
 ---

 As part of my team's interview process, we ask our candidates to submit a code sample.
 We give them a choice of problems, ask them to spend a couple hours, and invite them in for a code review.
-The exercise itself is not very difficult, but this is a critical step in getting to know what kind of developer someone is.
+The exercise itself is not very difficult, but it's a critical step in getting to know a developer.

 After learning from submissions of all levels, I'd like to share some tips and best practices.
 While I hope they are applicable to any code submission, they are based on my opinions and experiences; results may vary.